Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Estimating the states in a linear Gaussian SSM

-The function \code{particleFilter} has the inputs: \code{y} (vector with $T+1$ observations), \code{theta} (parameters $\{\phi,\sigma_v,\sigma_e\}$), \code{noParticles} and \code{initialState}.
+The complete source code for the implementation of the particle filter is available in the function \code{particleFilter}.
+Its code skeleton is given by: \begin{Code} particleFilter <- function(y, theta, noParticles, initialState) { <initialization> <initializeStates> for (t in 2:T) { <resampleParticles> <propagateParticles> <weightParticles> <normalizeWeights> <estimateLikelihood> <estimateState> } <returnEstimates> } \end{Code} The function \code{particleFilter} has the inputs: \code{y} (vector with $T+1$ observations), \code{theta} (parameters $\{\phi,\sigma_v,\sigma_e\}$), \code{noParticles} and \code{initialState}.
 The outputs will be the estimates of the filtered states $\widehat{x}^N_{0:T}$ and the estimate of the likelihood $\widehat{p}^N(\theta|y_{1:T})$.
 Note that \code{particleFilter} iterates over $t = 2, \ldots, T$, which corresponds to time indices $t = 1, \ldots, T-1$ in \eqref{eq:lgss:state:lgssmodel} as the numbering of vector elements starts from $1$ in \proglang{R}.
 The iteration terminates at time index $T-1$ as future observations $y_{t+1}$ are required at each iteration.
 That is, we assume that the new observation arrives to the algorithm between the propagation and weighting steps.
 It therefore makes sense to use the information in the weighting step if this is possible.